bartongroup/slivka/sphinx-docs/specification.rst

      └── redoc-index.html

-The topmost directory in the structure, one containing a :file:`config.yaml` file is a project root or project home directory.
+The topmost directory in the structure, one containing a :file:`settings.yaml` file is a project root or project home directory.
 The collection of configuration files in that directory used by slivka is referred to as a slivka project.
 The directory contains several files essential for the operation of the slivka application.

-:config.yaml:
+:settings.yaml:
   The main configuration file required for the proper functioning of slivka.
 Typically, slivka recognises the project directory as the one containing this file.
-It can alternatively be named *settings.yaml* and either *.yaml* or *.yml* extension is allowed.
+It can alternatively be named *config.yaml*.
 Detailed information about the file syntax and parameters is provided in the `configuration file`_ section.
 :wsgi.py:
   A python module file containing a WSGI-compatible application as specified by `PEP-3333`_.
 This file is used by a WSGI middleware to